Earth Chapter 3.1

 “You are already a man.”

 “Then why don't you believe me,” he asked, sitting up.
-She pressed him back, leaving the liquid fire to sink into his limbs.
+She pressed him back, leaving the liquid fire to sink into his limbs, never ceasing to her task.

-“Earth,” she never ceased her task.
-“Should I even want to believe such a silly thing as a girl finding her way into our garden, there is a newly constructed wall, fine as any.
-Unless she is a mystic or some ghost unknown paths, she could not possibly have been in our yard.”
+“Earth, should I even want to believe such a silly thing as a girl finding her way into our garden, there is a newly constructed wall, fine as any.
+Unless she is a mystic or some ghost of unknown paths, she could not possibly have been in our yard.”

 “That's just it.
 A mystic.
 She’s a mystic.”